Cloudify-PS/cloudify-training-labs/blueprints/README.md

 1. Add a blueprint input for the Apache listening port.
 The input name should be `apache_listening_port`, the type should be `integer`, with no default.
 2. Change the `web_server` node so the value of the `port` property is taken from the `apache_listening_port` input.
+3. Add a blueprint input for the App VM's IP address.
+The input name should be `ip`, the type should be `string`, with no default.
+4. Change the `host` node so the value of the `ip` property is taken from the `ip` input.

 ### Add a property reference